thapapradeep884/week-5/README.md

 ## 7.2 Testing AddThreeInts.srv with service/client

-You may use AddThreeInts.srv by making a few minor adjustments to the service/client package developed in a prior tutorial (in C++ or Python).
-The output will alter significantly because you'll be switching from the initial two integer request srv to a three integer request srv.
+AddThreeInts.srv can be used by making a few small changes to the service/client package created in a previous tutorial (in C++ or Python).
+Because you'll be changing from the initial two integer request srv to a three integer request srv, the result will be drastically different.

 Service: